Sentinel Biomedical – trust is in our name.

 Dr. Kennedy played an integral role in the development of our diagnostic and prognostics assays and is responsible for continued assay development and implementation.

-For all inquiries on our science, products, or orders for your clinic or dogs,
+For inquiries on our science or our products, or for assistance with placing orders,

 please contact us by email at info@SentinelBiomedical.com or by phone at 919-996-0174.